Privacy Policy

 CalOPPA (California Online Privacy Protection Act) requires any commercial website or online service that collects personally identifiable information from California residents to conspicuously post a privacy policy that identifies the categories of PII collected, the categories of third parties with whom it is shared, the process for users to review and request changes to their PII, the effective date, and how users are notified of material changes.

-The GDPR (General Data Protection Regulation) requires data controllers to provide data subjects with transparent information about data processing, including the identity of the controller, the purposes and legal bases for processing, categories of recipients, data transfer mechanisms, retention periods, and a comprehensive description of data subject rights.
+The GDPR (General Data Protection Regulation) requires data controllers to provide data subjects with transparent information about data processing, including the identity of the controller, the purposes and legal bases for processing, categories of recipients, data transfer mechanisms, retention periods, and a full description of data subject rights.
 This information must be provided in a concise, transparent, intelligible, and easily accessible form using clear and plain language.

 The CCPA/CPRA (California Consumer Privacy Act / California Privacy Rights Act) requires businesses to disclose at or before the point of collection the categories of personal information collected, the purposes for each category, whether the information is sold or shared, and the retention period.
 Businesses must also provide a "Do Not Sell or Share My Personal Information" link and honor Global Privacy Control signals.